path-visualiser/pathfinding/README.md

 ## About ##

-In this repository you will find implementations of various algorithms I have studied as part of my doctoral research into path-finding.
-This includes Jump Point Search and Rectangular Symmetry Reduction.
+You have reached Daniel Harabor's Code Repository.
+If you would like to know about me or my work (or if are simply looking for copies of published papers) please visit my [homepage](http://harabor.net/daniel).

-If you would like more information about my work, or are looking for copies of published papers, please visit my [ANU homepage](http://users.rsise.anu.edu.au/~dharabor).
+Among other things, this repository hosts the Warthog Pathfinding Library.
+Warthog is a collection of shortest-path algorithms I have developed as part of my research at NICTA and elsewhere.
+Included are some efficient implementations of the methods known as Jump Point Search and JPS+.
+Warthog is written in C++ and has been built from the ground up.
+It is named for (and at one time based on) Nathan Sturtevant's open-source library [Hierarchical Open Graph](http://hog2.googlecode.com).

-The code hosted here is written in C++.
-Much of it is built from the ground up.
-Some is built on top of Nathan Sturtevant's open-source pathfinding library [Hierarchical Open Graph](http://hog2.googlecode.com).
-All of it is made available under the terms of the GNU GPL Version 2.
+My development environment is OSX 10.8.4.
+As such the code is best compiled on that platform using GCC 4.8.1.
+From time to time I have successfully compiled and executed Warthog on Ubuntu 13.10.

-The code is best compiled with GCC 4.8.1.
-I have tested it on OSX 10.8.4 and Ubuntu 13.10.
+The current "release" is tagged [apr2016](https://bitbucket.org/dharabor/pathfinding/commits/tag/apr2016).

+Warthog is licensed under the terms of the GNU GPL Version 2.
 I make it available in the interest of scientific research and without any guarantees.